H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 }
 ```

-> **⚠️ neuro_master reachability note (March 25, 2026):** `jarvis-neurobiological-master` is documented at port **8018** and is retained in the services dict above.
+> **⚠️ neuro_master reachability note (March 25–28, 2026):** `jarvis-neurobiological-master` is documented at port **8018** and is retained in the services dict above.
 However, during the March 25 sprint, `jarvis-neurobiological-master` was found to be **unreachable** — health checks against `http://jarvis-neurobiological-master:8018/health` were timing out or failing.
+This open item carries forward through March 28.
 As a result, the **Chroma health check was rerouted to call `jarvis-chroma` directly** rather than routing through `neuro_master`.
 The `neuro_master` entry remains in the dict for future use but callers must implement fallback logic.
 The Chroma-direct health check uses:

 ```python
 # Corrected: route Chroma health directly to jarvis-chroma, not neuro_master
 chroma_health_url = "http://jarvis-chroma:8000/api/v2/heartbeat"
 ```

 This reroute was confirmed working — `jarvis-chroma` responded with HTTP 200 and the v2 heartbeat payload on March 25, 2026.
-The `neuro_master` reachability issue is an open item. **Resolution target: next sprint.
+The `neuro_master` reachability issue is an **open item — resolution targeted next sprint.
 Ch.
 17 documents what runs on every `ultimatechat` request in the interim.**

 **Port note:** The `chroma` entry above uses the **container-internal port 8000**.
 Host-side scripts must use `127.0.0.1:8002` (host port → container port 8000).
 Container-to-container calls use `jarvis-chroma:8000`.